 If you do have problems with the Kaos II, it is very easy to disassemble and replace o-rings or clean.
 The Kaos can be taken apart and fully broken down in less than 5 minutes.
 Included in the box is a set of spare o-rings and tools.

 The major drawback to the sub $100 paintball guns, is they are high pressure and the Kaos II is no exception.
-The Kaos II runs off tank pressure, that means that it runs at whatever the pressure is coming out of your Co2 or compressed air tank (750 PSI).
-Since the Kaos II runs at such a high pressure it is pretty loud, kicks a lot and is pretty hard on paintballs.
+The Kaos II runs off tank pressure, which means that it runs at whatever the pressure is coming out of your Co2 or compressed air tank (750 PSI).
+Since the Kaos II runs at such high pressure it is pretty loud, kicks a lot and is pretty hard on paintballs.

 Overall the Kaos II is an excellent paintball gun for the new player looking for something that is simple, reliable, lightweight and affordable.